Who can use this capability

 When you enable baselines, you can view the project baseline summary to see the overall project status.
 Three non-editable columns appear on the sheet:

-- Baseline Start - The date in your start column.
+- Baseline Start: The date in your Start Date column.

-- Baseline Finish - The date in your end column.
+- Baseline Finish: The date in your End Date column.

-Additionally, you will see visual Gantt bars for baseline dates and actual dates.
-If you change your preferences to display or hide baseline bars in Gantt view, the change will be saved for your user only and other users will not be affected.
+Additionally, you can see visual Gantt bars for baseline dates and actual dates.
+If you change your preferences to display or hide baseline bars in the Gantt view, the change appears for your user only, and it does not affect other users.

-Baselines will appear as read only cell data.
-Because of this, baselines will be surfaced in reports, dashboards, and other Smartsheet items, but cannot be modified.
+Baselines appear as read-only cell data.
+Because of this, baselines surface in reports, dashboards, and other Smartsheet items, but you cannot modify them.

 - You can only add one baseline to a project sheet.
-If there are multiple start and multiple end date columns, only one set of Start date and End date columns can be associated with baselines.
+If there are multiple Start Date and End Date columns, you can only associate one set of Start Date and End Date columns with baselines.

-- A baseline will not be added to a row that does not have a start and end date, or a row with a start date that is after the end date.
-The cell data must also be an acceptable date format.
-For example, text values, such as ‘TBD’ or ‘July’ will not work.
+- You can't add a baseline to a row that doesn't have a start and end date or to a row with a start date after the end date.
+The cell data must also be in an acceptable date format.
+For example, text values, such as TBD or July don't work.

-- Historical baseline modifications are not captured in the activity log, but are available in the cell history.
+- The activity log does not track historical baseline modifications, but they are available in the cell history.